khuedoan/backstage/packages/backend/README.md

 entity descriptor data to consume and serve.
 For more information, see [Software Catalog Overview - Adding Components to the Catalog](https://backstage.io/docs/features/software-catalog/software-catalog-overview#adding-components-to-the-catalog).

-To get started quickly, this template already includes some statically configured Backstage locations in `app-config.yaml` under `catalog.locations`.
+To get started quickly, this template already includes some statically configured example locations in `app-config.yaml` under `catalog.locations`.
 You can remove and replace these locations as you like, and also override them for local development in `app-config.local.yaml`.